SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Priority: Medium
-- Tags: Interfaces work group, Empower
+- Tags: Interfaces work group, Empower, OSPO-Radar

 **Description**

-Set up an Institutional Portal, a UI feature aiming to present, qualify and extract software catalogs for specific entities (institutions, administrations, ...)
+Set up an Institutional Portal, a UI feature aiming to present, qualify and extract software catalogs for specific entities (institutions, administrations, ...).
+In 2025, we will bootstrap the project, write the specifications and start implementation.
+We do not expect to release it this year.

 **Includes work**